NEW — Sept. 7 and Sept. 28 Continuing Education now available for graduates — see below.

 The Maine Master Naturalist Facebook page includes information and news about the organization as well as posts about interesting topics in natural history and relevant events from around the state.

 Maine Master Naturalist Volunteers is a closed Facebook group where MMNP graduates can share information and photos, ask questions, post events, solicit help, organize outings, and hobnob with fellow naturalists.
 Go to the page, click “join,” and answer the question to be added to the group.

-To ask questions, offer suggestions, or reach MMNP for any reason, please email the board through the “contact us” page on this website.
+To ask questions, offer suggestions, or reach the MMNP board for any reason, please email us through the “contact us” page on this website.

 We hope you take full advantage of and engage in all these opportunities to stay connected to the natural world and MMNP.
 Board Member Susan MacKenzie’s keynote address, “The Nature of Maine Gives Life Meaning” is a great source of inspiration and can be found here.